CatherineTrevor/gothenburg-netball/README.md

 Sadly due to the current Covid-19 situation having such a negative impact on sports, we have been unable to have routine sessions, and therefore do not have a group of regular players.

-I am taking this opportunity to create a simple, clearly structured website to promote the club, so that when we can start playing again in the spring, there is a larger awareness and interest in the club, encouring site visitors to join a session, and become paying members.
+I am taking this opportunity to create a simple, clearly structured website to promote the club so that when we can start playing again in the spring, there is a larger awareness and interest in the club, encouraging site visitors to join a session and become paying members.
 It will also serve as a place that regular players can see upcoming training dates, times and locations.

 The club's current online presence is via [Facebook](https://www.facebook.com/gothenburgnetball/).